 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values, our terms and conditions for the supply of goods and services require suppliers to:

-Our Procurement team has raised awareness of these changes through email distributions asking suppliers to comply with our terms and conditions.
+Our Procurement Team has raised awareness of these changes through email distributions, asking suppliers to comply with our terms and conditions.
 Where the business has outsourced services, there are dedicated staff, responsible for the effective management and control of the outsourcing relationships.
-To mitigate and remove risks within the supply chain, where possible, UCAS contracts with suppliers under appropriate consortium led framework agreements.
+To mitigate and remove risks in the supply chain, where possible, UCAS contracts with suppliers under appropriate consortium-led framework agreements.

 Signed for and on behalf of the Board of Directors of UCAS by